 When the temperature of the ganache goes too high, you get a separation of the oil from the chocolate, creating grainy, broken or oily ganache, but don’t throw it out, all is not lost!

-I like to use a silicone spatula when making ganache, it doesn’t whip it too much, you can clean the sides of the bowl incorporating all of the ingredients.
+I like to use a silicone spatula when making ganache; it doesn’t whip it too much, and you can clean the sides of the bowl, incorporating all of the ingredients.
+The biggest tip is to not overheat the ingredients.
+Whisk well or stir well after each heating, the chocolate continues to melt even as you stir.

 - Add another small pat of butter off heat if it’s grainy, if oily try adding the chocolate or a bit of cream or try adding a tablespoon at a time of warmed cream, stirring to incorporate.